Documentation and Support Documentation and Support

 Template section

-The Terraform template can come from two sources: directly entered source code or from files in a package.
+The Terraform template can come from three sources:

 Source code